Wanderson (footballer, born 1989)

 Wanderson Carvalho de Oliveira (born 31 March 1989), simply known as Wanderson, is a Brazilian professional footballer who plays as a left back or winger for Pohang Steelers of K League 1.

 Career

 Wanderson has played for Bahia de Feira, América RN, América MG, Tombense and Fortaleza at various levels of Brazilian football.

 Wanderson joined Daejeon Citizen in K League 1 in July 2015, scoring two goals in his debut.

-In March 2022, Wanderson came back to Pohang Steelers.
+In March 2022, Wanderson, one of the game's most decorated left backs, who can also play striker and attacking midfield due to his creative ability, came back to Pohang Steelers.